 Delayed Plans in their Personal Life

 It is easy to get caught up in your caregiving duties and put your family’s needs above your own.
-Although the short-term benefits may seem worthwhile, it can easily lead to caregiver burnout and lack of fulfilment when putting personal plans on hold and not making enough time for yourself.
+Although the short-term benefits may seem worthwhile, it can easily lead to burnout and lack of fulfilment when putting personal plans on hold and not making enough time for yourself.
 Make sure that you are constantly giving yourself the time to take a break and do things that you want to do.

 During this time, not only will you feel mentally and emotionally recharged but it can also give you a fresh perspective on how to develop better ways of caring for your loved ones.

 Why is it important to be the last sandwich generation?

 Over the years, we have seen bleak outcomes from this socio-economic issue, proving the need to break out of this cycle.
 This is no longer just about middle-aged adults getting out of it, but also ensuring that their children and the future generations to come do not go through the same fate.
 Not only will there be a financial burden on their shoulders, but it will also be mentally and emotionally taxing as well.

 We are living in a time where information is abundant.
 With these resources, we can better equip ourselves with ways to financially prepare in providing for both our ageing parents and growing children.

 How can we be the last sandwich generation?

 For most of us, it is common to want to be filial towards our parents, give the best for our kids, and also achieve a certain living standard for ourselves, even when we retire.
 Many question whether it’s possible to achieve all three at the same time considering the day and age that we live in.

 As harsh as the reality of it may be, not all hope is lost.
 In fact, there are practical ways to ensure that we will be the last sandwich generation of our kind.